7 Ways to Apply Sunscreen Without Moisturizer

 7. Tinted Sunscreen as a Multitasking Product

 Tinted sunscreens are your kind of multitasking hero—they provide sun protection, light coverage, and often contain hydrating ingredients.
-This approach works brilliantly for those wanting a simplified routine that still delivers on all fronts.
+This approach delivers perfectly for those wanting a simplified routine that still delivers on all fronts.

 Selecting the Right Shade and Formula